Penny Marshall advises budding directors: Drop the ambition

 "I'm pro-choice.
 But I'm glad that there was no choice back then, because I have a wonderful daughter and three grandchildren," she said.

-These days, after beating a brain-tumour scare, she is passionate about activism on behalf of war veterans with brain injuries.
+These days, after beating a brain-tumor scare, she is passionate about activism on behalf of war veterans with brain injuries.
 She also directs the occasional television episode.

 She has not directed a Hollywood film in years -- her last movie in cinemas was 2001's "Riding in Cars with Boys."
 But she would not rule out getting behind the camera for a big movie again.